 - Over-abstraction, resulting in rivers which don’t have enough water to sustain their populations

-Major impacts can have immediate and devastating consequences, but even minor impacts can have significant impacts on wildlife, when considered cumulatively and over longer periods of time.
+Major events, like periods of drought, can have immediate and devastating consequences—but even minor events can have significant impacts on wildlife, when considered cumulatively and over longer periods of time.